Become a Heart Trekker

 London to Henley

-Are you ready to take on our picturesque endurance event, staying on your feet for up to 12 hours and walking 50km during the day in the fight against heart disease?
+Are you ready to take on our picturesque endurance event, staying on your feet for up to 12 hours and walking 50km during the day?
 This event is a great challenge for those who enjoy walking, groups of friends looking for something new to try, or a group of colleagues looking for a great team-building exercise.

 'Such a great sense of achievement in crossing the line and raising funds for such a great charity.
 I absolutely loved it despite the pain I felt at the end.
 Would encourage everyone to have a go' - London to Henley 2017 Heart Trekker

 Your entry fee covers the cost of organising the event, but it's the money you raise that powers our life saving research.
-Previous Heart Trekkers have aimed to raise £400 to take on this event and many look at joining our 500 Club, becoming a champion fundraiser and joining the fight against heart disease.
+Previous Heart Trekkers have aimed to raise £400 to take on this event and many look at joining our 500 Club, becoming a BHF Champion.

 Your London to Henley Trek entry includes